apache/flink/docs/apis/streaming/windows.md

 </div>
 </div>

-This example shows how to count the elements in a window and emit it along with the window in which the elements are.
-This is very inefficient, however, and should be implemented with a `ReduceFunction` in practice.

 ### WindowFunction with Incremental Aggregation

-A `WindowFunction` can be combined with either `ReduceFunction` or `FoldFunction` to get the benefit of incremental window computation and also have the additional meta information that writing a `WindowFunction` provides.
+A `WindowFunction` can be combined with either a `ReduceFunction` or a `FoldFunction`.
+This allows to get the benefit of incremental window computation and also have the additional meta information that writing a `WindowFunction` provides.

-Combining a incremental window computation with a `WindowFunction` works like this:
+This is an exampel that shows how incremental aggregation functions can be combined with a `WindowFunction`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">